hallski/es6-async/README.md

 # es6-async
 Async/Await for ES6 with Generators and Promises

-Implements async/await for ES6 (specifically for Node 6.x which is the current Node versions on the three big FaaS providers, AWS Lambda, Google Cloud Functions and Azure Functions).
+Implements async/await for ES6 (specifically for Node 6.x which is the current Node versions on the three big FaaS providers: AWS Lambda, Google Cloud Functions and Azure Functions).

 See [Async/Await with Generators and Promises](http://hallski.org/blog/async-await-with-generators) for a blog post about this project.